hiridavid/trial-and-error/README.md

 > git clone `link`

-clones a repo from git to local machine, used for the first time
+clones a repo from git to local machine, used for the **first time**

 > git pull `origin` `main`

-updates your local repo to the remote repo, used to get back to work
+updates your local repo to the remote repo, used **regularly** to get back to work
 default behaviour (git pull): git fetch origin HEAD && git merge HEAD

 > git fetch `origin` `main`

-syncs your remote-tracking branch to the remote branches. use git merge `origin/main` to update local repo (=git pull)
+syncs your remote-tracking branch to the remote branches.
+use git merge 'origin/main' to update local repo (=git pull)

 > git status